Same-sex marriages (SSM) in Canada

 one man and one woman.
 A lesbian who chose a man to marry would

 qualify under this act.
-But if she chose someone whom she loved --
+But if she chose someone to whom she was physically attracted and loved --

 another woman -- she would not qualify.
 Thus, the marriage act